zaki-alwadkar/python-jupyter-template/README.md

 ---

-## 3. Project: Exercises on Matplotlib
+## 3. Exercises on Matplotlib

 ### Overview
-The project file contains a set of exercises related to Matplotlib.
+The src folder contains a set of exercises related to Matplotlib.
 These exercises build on the skills you developed in the activities and are meant to test your understanding and creativity.

 ### Steps to Complete the Project
 1. Open the src folder.